wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Open-Source History

-The word "kubernetes" is the <a target="_blank" href="https://en.wiktionary.org/wiki/%CE%BA%CF%85%CE%B2%CE%B5%CF%81%CE%BD%CE%AE%CF%84%CE%B7%CF%82">ancient Greek word</a> (based on "to steer") for people who pilot cargo ships –- "helmsman" or "pilot" in English.
+The English word "kubernetes" is from the <a target="_blank" href="https://en.wiktionary.org/wiki/%CE%BA%CF%85%CE%B2%CE%B5%CF%81%CE%BD%CE%AE%CF%84%CE%B7%CF%82">ancient Greek word</a> based on "to steer" for people who pilot cargo ships –- "helmsman" or "pilot" in English.
 That's why Docker/Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>.
 Docker Captains work together on <a target="_blank" href="https://github.com/docker-captains/about">github.com/docker-captains/</a>

 Associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a> (the package manager for Kubernetes).